The Solar Rebate That’s Not a Rebate Explained

 This solar incentive still provides a great saving for consumers at the outset.
 If you would like to help stop the government from scrapping this incentive, there are petitions that you can sign to show your support.

 Want more information on solar panels?
-You can read more about our solar services here, or contact AMP’D Electrical & Solar (your local Gold Coast Clean Energy Council accredited solar installer) on 0475 415 414 or at [email protected].
+You can read more about our solar services here, or contact AMP’D Electrical & Solar (your local Gold Coast Clean Energy Council accredited solar installer) on 07 5522 5222 or at email@example.com.

 You can also follow our social pages to stay informed on the latest in efficient electrical solutions.